 Ti loved to pounce on leaves and "wrestle" them to the ground, returning with one in his mouth to bring to you as a gift.
 He was my buddy, and a good house boy!
 He was actually quite a good leash walker too, amazing the people in the neighborhood.

 Ti also loved car rides - rather strange for a cat, but he did.
-I couldn't leave the house without him when I was going out and about.
-His favorite thing was to sit on the back of the headrest and watch the world go by.
+I couldn't leave the house without him when I was going out and about to friends homes as he loved to go visit (and they loved him coming to visit).
+His favorite thing was to sit on the back of the headrest on the passenger side and watch the world go by.
 I can remember the amazed or startled looks I used to get from people over that one.

-When Ti was just over a year he got Pooh as a baby brother.
-He was brother, mother and father to his little pest who he loved dearly and tended for with care.
+When Ti was just over a year old he got Pooh as a baby brother.
+We were visiting Lynette and Jim and was out by a small lake (there were LOTS in MN).
+Heard screaming from a woman while this man threw a bag into the water.
+Jim ran to get it and inside were two little 5-6 week old kittens.
+The female drowned but the male was hanging on.
+The guy tried to grab the kitten from Jim and Ti went into attack mode protecting him and lunging at the guy any time he came near.
+Very uncharacteristic for this sweetheart, but he wasn't letting anyone hurt that kitten.
+Ti was brother, mother and father to his little pest who he loved dearly and tended for with care.
 When he was just over two Angus came along, and even though a dog, he loved him too.

 After we moved to Texas he lived not only with Pooh and Angus, but his doggie cousins Merlin and MacGregor and loved every minute of it.
-He used to make his grandma turn on the faucet every morning to get his water - and only grandma did he do this to.
+Mom was back in college getting another degree and they lived in the upper floors of his grandparents house.
+He would go downstairs every morning while his grandma was getting dressed for work and would make his grandma turn on the faucet on a slow run every morning to get his water - and only grandma did he do this to.

 Ti loved his lap time, but shared well.
 In June of 1983 he began to loose his voice so I took him to the vet.
 Nothing was noted so we went home.
 A couple of days later he wouldn't eat or drink so back we went again.
-When blood work was done it was found that he was entering liver failure as a side effect of a medication a vet in Minnesota had given him.
-Had he only shown any signs of a problem earlier the effects could have been reversed.
+When blood work was done it was found that he was entering liver failure as a side effect of a medication a vet in Minnesota had given him when they were all treated for pneumonia.
+Had he only shown any clear signs of the problem earlier the effects could have been reversed.
 Oh, this was just not so.

 With his mom at his side he passed on to the Rainbow Bridge at the young age of four.
 Pooh was left alone in the kitty world and he would cry for his brother and best friend.
 Angus, Merlin and MacGregor would look for some time for their lost brother.

-Now the gang is all together - you, Pooh and Angus are all at the bridge.
+Now the gang is all together - you, Pooh and Angus.
 Cousins Merlin and MacGregor are there with you - so everyone you knew is there to make your day.